pyinfra-dev/pyinfra/docs/api/connectors.md

 ## Making a connector chain-compatible

-To allow a connector to be used as an **inner** layer in a :doc:`chain </connectors/chain>`, it must implement three wrapping methods and declare how to resolve its runtime identifier.
+To allow a connector to be used as an **inner** layer in a :doc:`chain </connectors/chain>`, it must implement a command wrapper and declare how to resolve its runtime identifier.

 ### Runtime identifier